A small step for us. A big step for your case.

 • actions relating to the use of the invention prior to the granting of the patent or to the right based on prior use of the invention.

-It is important to note in this context that the Unified Patent Court will in principle have jurisdiction not only for Unitary Patents, but also in principle for classical European patents.
+It is important to note in this context that the Unified Patent Court will in principle have jurisdiction not only for Unitary Patents, but also for classical European patents.
 This basic jurisdiction is only interrupted by two aspects:

 The effects of decisions of the Unified Patent Court extend to all member states that have ratified the UPC.